-- 1. Maintain an accurate roster of personnel assigned to perform ESF-11 duties during a disaster. - 2.
+- A. Preparedness - 1.
+Maintain an accurate roster of personnel assigned to perform ESF-11 duties during a disaster. - 2.
 Identify and schedule disaster response training for ESF-11 personnel. - 3.
 Maintain current food resource directories to include maintaining points of contact. - 4.
 Identify likely transportation needs and coordinate with ESF-1. - 5.
 Participate in state exercises and conduct, at least annually, an ESF-11 exercise to validate this annex and supporting plans. - 6.
-Coordinated with ESF-18 to pre-identify potential locations for FEMA/COE distribution points.
+Coordinated with ESF-7 to pre-identify potential locations for FEMA/COE distribution points. - B. Mitigation - 1.
+Support and plan for mitigation measures. - Support requests and directives resulting from the Emergency Council, Governor and/or FEMA concerning mitigation and/or re-development activities. - 3.
+Document matters that may be needed for inclusion in agency or state/federal briefings, situation reports and action plans. - C. Response - 1.
+Inventory food supplies and determine availability of food within the disaster area.

-- 1. Inventory food supplies and determine availability of food within the disaster area. - 2.
-Coordinate with ESF-6 to identify the number of people in shelters and others in need of food. - 3.
-Coordinate with ESF-6 to identify the locations of all mass feeding and distribution sites. - Coordinate with ESF-7 and ESF-18 to acquire food, equipment, and supplies required to support food service operations.
-Acquisitions include, but are not limited to, donated food, purchase of additional food, and refrigerated trailers.

-- 5. Coordinate with ESF-1 for transportation of food supplies into the disaster area. - 6.
+- 2. Coordinate with ESF-6 to identify the number of people in shelters and others in need of food. - 3.
+Coordinate with ESF-6 to identify the locations of all mass feeding and distribution sites. - 4.
+Coordinate with ESF-7 and ESF-18 to acquire food, equipment, and supplies required to support food service operations.
+Acquisitions include, but are not limited to, donated food, purchase of additional food, and refrigerated trailers. - 5.
+Coordinate with ESF-1 for transportation of food supplies into the disaster area. - 6.
 Assess warehouse space and needs for staging areas. - 7.
 Coordinate flow of request and delivery of food into disaster area to ensure daily requirements are met. - 8.
 Assess need and feasibility of issuing food stamps. - 9.
 In coordination with ESF-6, monitor the number of mass feeding sites, soup kitchens, and pantries providing food to disaster victims. - 10.
 Establish communications with State ESF-11 to coordinate food service assets beyond county capability. - 11.
-Maintain labor, equipment and materials forms used for possible reimbursement, if authorized.

-- 1. Continue to monitor food requirements. - 2.
-Coordinate with DSS regarding the implementation of the Disaster Food Stamp Program. - 3.
+Maintain labor, equipment and materials forms used for possible reimbursement, if authorized. - D. Recovery - 1.
+Continue to monitor food requirements. - 2.
+Coordinate implementation of the Disaster Supplemental Nutrition Assistance Program (DSNAP). - 3.
 In coordination with ESF-6, assess special food concerns of impacted residents. - 4.
 Establish logistical links with local organizations involved in long term congregate meal services. - 5.
 Ensure ESF-11 team members or their agencies maintain appropriate records of costs incurred during the event.